Loading...

 TILLAGE & CULTIVATION·PHYSIOLOGY & BIOCHEMISTRY

-Effects of straw returning combined with nitrogen fertilizer on yield and grain quality of spring maize
+Effects of straw incorporation combined with nitrogen management on photosynthetic efficiency and yield of rapeseed following rice

 Figures and Tables | References | Related Articles | Metrics